Learning Outside the Classroom

-Financial Services Basics
+Financial Services Fundamentals

 Periodically throughout the academic year we invite speakers to have lunch with students and discuss issues of the day and to talk about their careers.
 Past speakers have included representatives from Citibank, the Federal Reserve Bank of Boston, the Massachusetts Division of Insurance, law firms, and academia.
 Topics discussed have ranged from the European debt crisis and “robo-signings” to compliance programs and the economic numbers behind the financial crisis.
 Students have also organized some of these programs.
-In 2015, African students from the Graduate Banking Program and the American Law Program joined as a group to host speakers on the topic of mobile banking in Africa.

-Fundamentals of Banking Law and Fundamentals of Financial Services Compliance
+Fundamentals of Banking Law

 A Day in Court